How to Start an Emergency Fund and Reach $1,000 Fast

 For instance, you can commit to saving $25 each week.
 After one month, you’ll have $100.
 Maintain that habit, and you’ll hit $250 by the tenth week, making your first big milestone feel totally doable.

 • Schedule automatic transfers from your checking to your savings account on each payday.
-Treat this like any other fixed bill.
+Treat this like any other fixed bill, and check out our full guide on automating savings to make the process even easier.

 • Start small: $10 per week becomes $520 a year without you lifting a finger.